 The first Blood Moon eclipse in a series of four happened on the night of April 14-15, 2014.
 The second one took place on the night of October 7-8, 2014.
-At that October Blood Moon, there was a total lunar eclipse.
+The third one is coming up on April 4, 2015 and will be visible to North American skywatchers.
+A series of four total lunar eclipses is called a tetrad.
 We in astronomy had not heard the term Blood Moon used in quite this way before this year, but now the term has become widespread in the media.
 The origin of the term is religious, at least according to Christian pastor John Hagee, who wrote a 2013 book about Blood Moons.

 What is a lunar tetrad?
 Both astronomers and followers of certain Christian pastors are talking about the lunar tetrad of 2014-2015.
 What is a tetrad?
 It’s four successive total lunar eclipses, with no partial lunar eclipses in between, each of which is separated from the other by six lunar months (six full moons)